10 Aug Building Classroom Community for Cooperative Learning

 - Allowing natural differentiation to occur

-- Creating access for all students
+- Ensuring access for all students

 - Having systems of accountability in place and accessible

-There are many resources out there to help build classroom community.
 I decided to really focus on creating an environment in which my students experienced class-building activities, team-building activities, cooperative learning activities, and group work activities, all the while keeping in mind where my students were at in groups and as a class.
 In the midst of the activities I was constantly watching and tracking the stage of group development and adapting activities to support growth.

 My ultimate goal as a classroom teacher is to be able to get out of my students’ way and let them drive.
 But, I need a process, structures, and protocols in place to guide them that direction.